 - Has been convicted of any number of misdemeanors but no more than one felony.

-- Has been released from a correctional facility or are under parole supervision (at the recommendation of the supervising Parole Officer).
+- Has been released from a correctional facility or is under parole supervision (at the recommendation of the supervising Parole Officer).

 Unlike a Certificate of Good Conduct, a Certificate of Relief has no waiting period; it is issued upon release or once the person is on parole supervision.
 However, while under supervision, the certificate is temporary.
 This means it can be revoked by the Department of Corrections if deemed necessary.
 This certificate becomes permanent once the person is discharged from supervision.